 FOUNDATION IN BIOLOGY.
 Textbook: Biology, Campbell and Reece

 GENERAL EDUCATION COURSES: topics include the Biosphere, the Nitrogen Cycle, Plant Life

 Lithographer, UK, 1971-1973

 Printer (1 week), hospital worker (2 months), WA Gas Board trench digger (2 months), & bank teller (7 months), Australia, 1974

-Bought a new Honda AWD CRV, in 1996, which is still going strong at 22 (and only 123,000km), but will trade it in soon.
-This car amazingly reliable (the key to which is regular maintenance).
+Bought a new Honda AWD CRV, in 1996, which is still going strong at 22 (and only 130,000km), but will trade it in soon, probably for something secondhand.
+The CRV has been amazingly reliable (the key to which is regular maintenance).
 Use studless tyres and aluminium wheels in the winter.
 My brother in Toronto had the same model (165,000km) which also did very well.

 Gliding licence received July 1966, after 3 solo flights in a Kirby Cadet MK3 glider at RAF Swanton Morley, Norfolk, UK

 UK Driving licence, three-wheeled car, received January 19th 1967